Pradumnasaraf/DevOps/docs/kubernetes/commands.md

 kubectl get all
 ```

-- To get the get details from the a particular namespace
+- To get details from a particular namespace

 ```bash
 kubectl get all -n <namespace name>